nachocab/nachocab.github.io/_posts/2013-09-17-awk-gtf-how-to-analyze-a-transcriptome-like-a-pro-part-2.md

 Wow, what is all that madness?

-Instead of printing each letter, we add 1 to a special variable that we called `counter`.
-This variable has a slot for each value that we put between the brackets `[ ]`.
-In this case we put the first column `$1` between the brackets (we say that $1 is the key), so `counter` has 3 values; one for each letter.
+Instead of printing each letter, we manipulate a variable that we called `counter`.
+This variable is special because it is followed by brackets `[ ]`, which makes it an **associative array**, a fancy way of calling a variable that stores key-value pairs.

+In this case we chose the values of the first column `$1` to be the keys of the `counter` variable, which means there are 3 keys ("a", "b" and "c").
 The values are initialized to 0.
-We added 1 to each value by using the addition operator `+=`, which is a shortcut for `counter[$1] = counter[$1] + 1`.
+For every line in the input, we add a 1 to the value in the array whose key is equal to `$1`.
+We use the addition operator `+=`, a shortcut for `counter[$1] = counter[$1] + 1`.

-When all the lines are read, the `END` rule becomes true, and the code between the curly braces `{ }` is executed. `letter` is the name that we chose for the variable that has all the keys in counter (in this case, "a", "b", and "c"), and `counter[letter]` gives the values for each letter (which we we calculated in the previous curly brace chunk).
+When all the lines are read, the `END` rule becomes true, and the code between the curly braces `{ }` is executed.
+The structure `for (key in associate_array) { some_code }` is called a **for loop**, and it executes `some_code` as many times as there are keys in the array. `letter` is the name that we chose for the variable that cycles through all the keys in `counter`, and `counter[letter]` gives the value stored in `counter` for each `letter` (which we we calculated in the previous curly brace chunk).

-Now we can apply this to the real example
+Now we can apply this to the real example:

 <pre><code>
 awk -F "\t" '$3 == "exon" { print $9 }' transcriptome.gtf | \